-Intervention Potential risk Risk Management

-Blood Test May cause discomfort or result in Performed by trained

-brusing phlebotomist.
-Follow trust

-standard operational

-procedures.

-MRI Scan Patients may experience Performed by a competent

-claustrophobia professional.
-Follow trust

-standard operational

-procedures.

-Blood Pressure The squeezing sensation may be Performed by the informed

-uncomfortable but only lasts a participant (if at home) and a

-few seconds. competent professional.
+Intervention Potential risk Risk Management Blood Test May cause discomfort or result in brusing Performed by trained phlebotomist.
+Follow trust standard operational procedures.
+MRI Scan Patients may experience claustrophobia Performed by a competent professional.
+Follow trust standard operational procedures.
+Blood Pressure The squeezing sensation may be uncomfortable but only lasts a few seconds.
+Performed by the informed participant (if at home) and a competent professional.